 I schedule all of my own counseling appointments.
-I require 24 hours in advance to cancel appointments, allowing me time to schedule other clients.
+I require a minimum of 24 hours in advance to cancel appointments, allowing me time to schedule other clients.
+I prefer 1 or more weeks notice, so that I can better accommodate scheduling needs since the majority of my clients schedule one to two weeks in advance.
 A cancellation fee will be charged for appointments not cancelled in advance, with the exception of rare client emergencies or illness.
 I will make a brief reminder call or send a text message to verify appointments whenever possible, but ultimately it is the client’s responsibility to maintain and keep appointments.

 Insurance and Private Pay

 For clients with the ability to do so, not using insurance company benefits allows clients greater confidentiality and lack of a paper trail with diagnosis, associated with mental health treatment.
 Clients will have greater flexibility and privacy if they choose to pay out of pocket.
 Insurance companies generally do not cover the costs of couple’s or relationship counseling.
 Only certain mental health diagnoses are covered by insurance companies and other restrictions frequently apply.

 I am willing to bill insurance companies as an out of network provider, but clients will be responsible for initially paying my private pay rates, until their deductible is met.
 Most insurance companies will reimburse for a portion of services once deductibles are met for out of network services.
 Once these deductibles are met, clients will then only need to pay a portion of the counseling costs.
 It is the client’s responsibility to check on their insurance benefits to see what coverage is provided.